NVIDIA/DIGITS/examples/gan/README.md

 - paste the `z` vector you found when using the `Encode list` task above.
 - click `Add row` a number of times to create new rows.
 Each row will generate an image with the corresponding attributes.
-If you leave all cells blank in a row, you will get the original image.
+If you leave all cells in a row blank, you will get the original image.
 If you set `Black Hair` to `+1` and `Blond Hair` to `-1`, this will transform a blond person into a person with dark hair.
 If you set `Smiling` to `-1` this will make a smiling person... not smile.